ziedzaiem/Casper-Light-Fr/README.md

 - [default.hbs](default.hbs#L40)
 - [partials/site-nav.hbs](partials/site-nav.hbs#L32)

-You should delete theme if you want to use these theme.
+You should delete theme if you want to compile thes theme yourself.
+They have been deleted from the release.

 ## Local Development